Resolving stellar populations, star formation, and interstellar medium conditions with JWST in a large spiral galaxy at

-\item In the same regions as above, we also explore the gas phase metallicity 12\,+\,log(O/H), by using strong-line diagnostics, and the chemical abundance of nitrogen and sulfur.
+\item In the same regions, we also explored the gas-phase metallicity 12\,+\,log(O/H), by using strong-line diagnostics as well as nitrogen and sulfur chemical abundances.
 We also obtained a metallicity measurement for a fourth region, corresponding to a spiral arm.
-We find no statistically significant difference in metallicity between the various regions, overall featuring 12\,+\,log(O/H) values in the range $8.49-8.58$ and uncertainties of about $0.1-0.2$\,dex.\\
+We find no statistically significant difference in metallicity between the various regions, featuring 12\,+\,log(O/H) values in the $8.49-8.58$ range and uncertainties of about $0.1-0.2$\,dex overall.\\